Skip to main content

 --header "MEMCONTEXT-API-KEY:mc_your_key"

 No local installation required.
 Once connected, your assistant can call save_memory and search_memory directly.
-See MCP Setup for Cursor, OpenCode, Codex CLI, and agent instructions.
+See MCP Setup for Claude.ai, Claude Desktop, Cursor, OpenCode, Codex CLI, and agent instructions.

 1. Search first - check for existing context before making assumptions